 b) What have/haven't these gadgets got?
-Make sentences with the gadgets in the pictures and the words below, as in the example.
+Make sentences with the gadgets in the pictures and the words below.
 Write in your notebook.

 - a touch screen headphones - a controller a keyboard buttons

 A smartphone has got a touch screen, but it hasn't got a keyboard.